Jopp-gh/Obsidian-Dune84/README.md

 <br>

 ### Collaboration
 thanks for your interest in my theme.
-Right now i look for people willing to rework my current documentation
+Right now i look for people willing to rework my current documentation to make Dune even more accessible.

 First, to accept collaborators i would like to know you better.
 You are welcome to chat with me on Discord (Obsidians Member Group) or the official forums (https://forum.obsidian.md)
 Second, to accept collaborators i look for people able to integrate features which i am unable to build myself.
 So far i did not need very much help and I enjoyed the development of Dune.